codex-semantics-library/codex-semantics-library.github.io/tutorials.md

 # Tutorial: [Spatial Memory Safety using Codex and TypedC](/docs/tutorial_oopsla2024.pdf)

-This is the tutorial accompagnying the prototype of our [OOPSLA 2024 research paper](/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.html).
+This is the tutorial accompanying the prototype of our [OOPSLA 2024 research paper](/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.html).
 It covers all the steps necessary to use our tool to check if a C or